 First of all, let us give you a quick list of what are the benefits of eating walnuts:

 Walnuts are a great source of iron, selenium, calcium, zinc, vitamin E and some B vitamins.
-They contain mono-unsaturated fats, but they are also a great source of the essential fatty acid omega-3, which can help fight depression, and support brain and eye health.
+They contain mono-unsaturated fats, but they are also a rich source of the essential fatty acid omega-3, which can help fight depression, and support brain and eye health.

 Walnuts contain plant sterols which help in controlling blood cholesterol level and increase the good cholesterol (HDL) levels in your body.
+They also have anti-inflammatory qualities, can help lower blood pressure and promote gut health.

-Consuming walnuts during pregnancy has benefits not only for the pregnant woman but also for the child later:
+Eating walnuts during pregnancy has benefits not only for the pregnant woman but also for the child later:

 - higher intelligence,